idanjo1789/shopping-backend-microservices/README.md

 ---

-### AI Chat Assistant
+### Chat Assistant
 The system includes a chat assistant for store products.

 Features:
 - answers questions about products in the store
-- knows products that are in stock
-- knows products that are out of stock
 - uses store catalog data before generating responses
+- limited number of prompts per session

 ---